 She also defends local and national employers in litigation and administrative proceedings involving claims by employees for discrimination, retaliation, violation of state and federal wage and hour laws, and worker misclassification.
 Amy’s employment practice encompasses assisting businesses with the protection of their assets and trade secrets by pursuing claims against former employees for breach of fiduciary duty, misappropriation of trade secrets, and breach of non-competition agreements.
 Amy counsels employers on a wide-range of employment matters, such as employment policies, compliance with state and federal employment laws, internal investigations, terminations, and classification of independent contractors/employees.

-Amy has been instrumental in the firm’s growth of its labor and employment practice.
+Amy has been instrumental in the firm’s growth of its employment law practice.
 She makes it a priority to stay current on changes in the law, emerging trends in the employment context, and how those changes and trends impact her clients.

 Amy represents a broad range of clients, including restaurants, banks, national non-profit organizations, closely-held businesses, physicians and medical groups, general contractors, energy companies, manufacturers, distributors, real estate developers and retailers.